2026 Call for Contributions

 The EAJS has applied to the Toshiba International Foundation for funds to support delegate attendance in the EAJS conference in 2026.
 The Call for Applications outlining eligibility criteria and application rules will be published soon.

-The Call for Funding will open 2 April 2026.
+The Call for Funding will open on 2 April 2026.
 All applications must be submitted via an online form, not by email.
-Selection results will be announced 28 May 2026.
+Selection results will be announced on the 28 May 2026.

 In addition to meeting the application criteria, the awarding of a conference grant will be contingent on the approval of the funds requested for this purpose.